AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 GNATcheck Rule Options
 ======================

 The following options control the processing performed by ``gnatcheck``.
+You can provide as many rule options as you want after the ``-rules`` switch.

   .. index:: +R (gnatcheck)